privacyguides/privacyguides.org/docs/mobile-browsers.md

 Synchronization of Safari History, Tab Groups, iCloud Tabs and saved passwords are E2EE.
 However, by default, bookmarks are [not](https://support.apple.com/en-us/HT202303).
 Apple can decrypt and access them in accordance with their [privacy policy](https://www.apple.com/legal/privacy/en-ww/).

-You can enable E2EE for you Safari bookmarks and downloads by enabling [Advanced Data Protection](https://support.apple.com/en-us/HT212520).
+You can enable E2EE for your Safari bookmarks and downloads by enabling [Advanced Data Protection](https://support.apple.com/en-us/HT212520).
 Go to your **Apple ID name → iCloud → Advanced Data Protection**.

 - [x] Turn On **Advanced Data Protection**